In our home, we often try to use scripture as bedtime prayers with our kids, especially these 3 particular Psalms.

 The Psalm was originally sung by pilgrims traveling long distances to Jerusalem for an annual feast.
 The caravans of travelers would have to brave bad weather, rough terrain, hot days, cold nights, and the dangers of the dark.
 This Psalm celebrates a God who is with us throughout all our travels.

 Psalm 121 teaches our kids they have nothing to fear, even in the night.
 Though we drift off to sleep, “he who keeps you will not slumber.
 Behold, he who keeps Israel will neither slumber nor sleep” (v.3b-4).

-This whole Psalm is worth memorizing if you can find the time.
+This whole Psalm is worth memorizing if you can find the time, especially as a bedtime prayer.
 It one of King David’s most notable songs.
 Charles Spurgeon said that David must have dedicated this Psalm to the Chief Musician because “this sacred song is worthy of the most excellent of the singers.”

 Verses 7-12 in particular are great for bedtime.
 They remind our children that nothing can separate us from God’s presence—not even the darkest night.
 God is present in the highest heaven, the deepest abyss, and the most distant land imaginable.
 God is everywhere.
 The night itself cannot hide us from Him: “even the darkness is not dark to you; the night is bright as the day, for darkness is as light with you” (v.12).

 David wrote this song during one of the most troubled times of his later life.
 His son Absolom had taken over the kingdom, and David was on the run to escape the usurping army.
 David was not only weary from running, he was also weary in his soul: he hungered and thirsted for God.